remote-no-code/FPGA-IP-DEVELOPMENT/Task3/readme.md

 ### Purpose of This Step

-In Step 5, I validated the complete GPIO subsystem on **real FPGA hardware**, confirming that everything designed and verified in simulation (Steps 2–4) works correctly when deployed on the VSDSquadron FPGA board.
+In Step 5, I validated the complete GPIO subsystem on **real FPGA hardware**, confirming that the design verified in simulation (Steps 2–4) also works correctly when deployed on the VSDSquadron FPGA board.

-Although hardware validation is optional, this step is important because it demonstrates:
+Although hardware validation is optional for Task-3, it is an important step because it demonstrates:

-* End-to-end correctness (software → CPU → bus → GPIO IP → physical pins)
+* End-to-end correctness
+  *(C software → RISC-V CPU → SoC bus → GPIO IP → physical pins)*
-* Correct FPGA synthesis, placement, routing, and timing
+* Successful FPGA synthesis, placement, and routing
+* Correct execution of firmware on real silicon
-* Practical experience with real hardware bring-up
+* Practical experience with FPGA bring-up and debugging

-This step mirrors the final validation phase used in real SoC development.
+This step closely mirrors the **final validation phase used in real SoC and embedded system development**.

 ---

 ### What Is Being Validated on Hardware

-By performing this step, I validated the following:
+By performing this step, I validated the following on physical hardware:

 * The synthesized SoC fits and routes correctly on the FPGA
 * The RISC-V core boots and executes firmware from BRAM
 * The GPIO IP responds correctly to memory-mapped accesses
-* GPIO direction control works physically
+* GPIO direction control works physically on FPGA pins
-* GPIO output values drive real LEDs on FPGA pins
+* GPIO output values drive real LEDs correctly
 * The same firmware used in simulation runs unmodified on hardware

 ---

 ### Prerequisites Before Hardware Validation

-Before starting Step 5, the following were already verified:
+Before starting Step 5, the following conditions were already satisfied:

-* Step 2: Multi-register GPIO IP RTL is correct
+* **Step 2**: Multi-register GPIO IP RTL is complete and correct
-* Step 3: GPIO IP is integrated into the SoC
+* **Step 3**: GPIO IP is properly integrated into the SoC
-* Step 4: Firmware runs successfully in RTL simulation
+* **Step 4**: Firmware executes correctly in full RTL simulation
 * `firmware.hex` is present in the `RTL/` directory
-* `make build` completes without errors
+* FPGA build flow completes without errors
 * VSDSquadron FPGA board and USB cable are available

 ---

-### Step 5.1: Generating the FPGA Bitstream
+## Step 5.1: Generating the FPGA Bitstream

 From the `RTL` directory, I generated the FPGA bitstream: